knative/docs/docs/snippets/collecting-metrics.md

 !!! warning
     You can't use OpenTelemetry Collector and Prometheus at the same time.
 The default metrics backend is Prometheus.
 You will need to remove `metrics.backend-destination` and `metrics.request-metrics-backend-destination` keys from the config-observability Configmap to enable Prometheus metrics.

-## About Prometheus
+## About the Prometheus Stack

 [Prometheus](https://prometheus.io/) is an open-source tool for collecting, aggregating timeseries metrics and alerting.
 It can also be used to scrape the OpenTelemetry Collector that is demonstrated below when Prometheus is used.

+[Grafana](https://grafana.com/oss/) is an open-source platform for data analytics and visualization, enabling users to create customizable dashboards for monitoring and analyzing metrics from various data sources.

+[Prometheus Stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) is a preconfigured collection of Kubernetes manifests, Grafana dashboards, and Prometheus rules, combined to provide end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.
+The stack includes by default some Prometheus packages and Grafana.

-## Setting up Prometheus
+## Setting up the Prometheus Stack

-1. Install the [Prometheus Operator](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) by using [Helm](https://helm.sh/docs/intro/using_helm/):
+1. Install the [Prometheus Stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) by using [Helm](https://helm.sh/docs/intro/using_helm/):

        ```bash
        helm repo add prometheus-community https://prometheus-community.github.io/helm-charts